Ice Dam Removal & Mitigation Company in Michigan

 What are Ice Dams?

 Ice dams occur when heat from the interior of your home melts the bottom layer of snow on your roof.
-As the snow melts, water runs down your roof and refreezes at the eve.
-As ice builds up at the eve, the pressure and weight of the ice pushes water underneath your shingles and into your house, which can lead to massive water damage.
+As the snow melts, water runs down your roof and refreezes at the eave.
+As ice builds up at the eave, the pressure and weight of the ice push water underneath your shingles and into your house, which can lead to massive water damage, making professional ICE dam removal service essential.

-Please understand that ice dams need to be removed properly.
-Common approaches that get rid of ice in other ways, such as hammers, salt, and de-icer sprays will damage your roof.
+Please understand that the removal of ice dams needs to be done properly.
+Common approaches that remove ice in other ways, such as hammers, salt, and de-icer sprays, can damage your roof.
 Do not use these!
-Instead, call us.
+Instead, call us for a safe and effective ICE dam removal service.

 The good news is your homeowner’s insurance policy may help cover all or some of the cost of treating ice dams, and we’ll work with you and your policy provider to sort out those details.